Carcinoid syndrome refers to a spectrum of symptoms that result from excessive hormone (mainly serotonin) secretion.

 The epidemiology is yet to be defined, but CA...

-Cerebellar mutism syndrome usually develops after resection of midline cerebellar or intraventricular tumors in the posterior fossa.
-Typical features of this condition are transient mutism, ataxia, hypotonia and irritability.
+Cerebellar mutism syndrome, also known as post-operative pediatric cerebellar mutism syndrome (pCMS), usually develops after resection of midline cerebellar or intraventricular tumors in the posterior cranial fossa.
+Typical features of this condition are transient mutism, ataxia, hypotonia and i...

 Charcot-Marie-Tooth (CMT) disease, also known as hereditary motor and sensory neuropathy (HMSN), is the most commonly inherited neuropathy of lower motor (to a lesser degree sensory) neurons.